Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 27 Januari 2025 18.20.02 UTC
+- WIB: Senin, 27 Januari 2025 19.47.21 UTC
-- WITA: Senin, 27 Januari 2025 19.20.02 UTC
+- WITA: Senin, 27 Januari 2025 20.47.21 UTC
-- WIT: Senin, 27 Januari 2025 20.20.02 UTC
+- WIT: Senin, 27 Januari 2025 21.47.21 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: funny
+Kategori: motivational